 The band used a series of stops in “Chalk Dust Torture Reprise” to build the energy of the tune, taking the number in a distinctly different direction than “Chalk Dust Torture.”
 However, the group eventually landed in a 10-minute rendition of the reprise’s namesake, with the combination serving as another highlight of the set.
 To close out set one, Phish offered up a final combination of “Theme From The Bottom” into “Cavern.”

-To introduce “Hold Your Head Up,” Trey Anastasio introduced Fishman as “Russell Crowe,” joking that he was “just returning from his starring role in Gladiator.”
+While the band played “Hold Your Head Up,” Trey Anastasio introduced Fishman as “Russell Crowe,” joking that he was “just returning from his starring role in Gladiator.”
 Between sandwiching “Terrapin” and “Moby Dick” within “Hold Your Head Up,” Trey took over on drums while Fishman came front and center to play the vacuum during the “Hold Your Head Up” jam.
 A final “Character Zero” closed out the historic second set.

-In returning for encore, Phish cherrypicked the highlights from the set.
+In returning for the encore, Phish cherrypicked the highlights from the set.
 The opening “First Tube” housed yet another taste of “Moby Dick,” using the Led Zeppelin number to transition into a final take on “Chalk Dust Torture Reprise.”
 With the band laughing during the faster-paced rendition, Trey took time to thank the crew and fans (“on behalf of Russell Crowe”) and give some sage advice to the crowd, “Have fun at the campground. … Don’t do anything we wouldn’t do.”
 After introducing the band as “the Phish from Vermont,” Trey’s banter continued, “If you haven’t had enough fun at the concert, don’t forget to buy the book and see the movie.”

 Watch Phish’s July 11, 2000 show at Deer Creek below:

 [Originally Published: July 11, 2019]